-- Mix 150g melted butter or coconut oil with the 230g pack of flapjack mix, 10 chopped dates, a cooked Bramley apple and 5 tbsp date syrup.
+- Mix the melted butter with 200g oats, 30g chopped seeds, your chopped dates, cooked apple and 5 tbsp date syrup or alternative.

-- Pour the mixture into the prepared tin then use your hands to push it down very firmly.
-You may wish to cover it with a sheet of baking paper to do this or even roll a glass or jar over it to press it down firmly at this stage it won't hold together when cooked so it's worth taking the time to do this.
+- Pour the mixture into the prepared tin.
+Use your hands to push it down very firmly.
+You may wish to cover it with a sheet of baking paper to do this or even roll a glass or jar over it to press it down.
+This is to help it hold together.

 - Bake for 35 minutes until lightly golden but still soft.
 Remove from the oven and cut into squares while still warm.